 Today, I was short on time so I just barreled right up the old woods road, passing this dramatic rock outcropping on the way.
 This route is wet and ices up in winter, as there’s a spring about ½ a mile from the trailhead.

 The trail crosses into the col between Elm Ridge (to the west/left) and Windham High Peak (to the east/right).
 This is a good place to send out a text on the way back down, as it’s the last spot where you’ll have decent coverage; below here, the signal is poor to non-existent.

 Turn right and begin heading toward Windham High Peak, following the blue blazes of the Catskill escarpment trail.

-Very quickly the trail passes through a series of confusingly-named Norway Spruce woods.
-These US-native plantations — with trees originating from a nursery in Norway, Maine (where Tubbs Snowshoes was also founded) — were planted by the Civilian Conservation Corps 90-100 years ago.
+Very quickly the trail passes through a Norway Spruce planted forest.
+This plantation was developed by the Civilian Conservation Corps 90-100 years ago.
 They are among the sweetest woods in the Catskill Park.
 Magical at any time, they are especially so on a misty morning, or in warm evening light.

 The trail winds uphill through the woods for about ¾ mile until you come to the eastern edge of the plantation.
 These wooden footbridges over a boggy section guide your way out…

 As enchanting as this forest is during the day, I had to really screw up my courage to re-enter it at night on my way back down.
 They are absolutely pitch black inside, and have a very dark fairy tale atmosphere.
 The sound of the wind moving through the upper canopy and the trees creaking in the breeze meant my heart rate stayed around 2000 beats-per-minute until I made it to the far side.